-Here are the best mini fridges for every season of life.
+Here are the best mini fridges on the market.

 Best Overall: GE GDE03GGKBB 3.1 cu. ft.
 Freestanding Double-Door Mini Fridge